-Møller discloses that the cup-shaped element (clutch) has coupling 21 with "Δ-shaped protrusions 32 on the cup shaped element engaging Λ-shaped recesses in an inner ring 33 in the dose setting button 18."
+Møller discloses that the cup-shaped element (clutch) has coupling 21 with " Δ -shaped protrusions 32 on the cup shaped element engaging Λ -shaped recesses in an inner ring 33 in the dose setting button 18."
 EX1015, ¶29 (emphasis added); EX1011, ¶527.
-As can be seen in FIGS. 1 and 5, those protrusions (teeth 32 in FIG.1 and teeth 132 in FIG. 5) extend axially from an interior of a flange of the clutch.
+As can be seen in FIGS. 1 and 5, those protrusions (teeth 32 in FIG. 1 and teeth 132 in FIG. 5) extend axially from an interior of a flange of the clutch.
 EX1011, ¶528.
 The cup-shaped element (clutch) thus contains a plurality of axially extended teeth 32 formed in an interior of a flange to facilitate the clutch's interaction with dose-setting button 18 and dose-setting drum 17.
 EX1011, ¶529.
 The same is true of teeth 132, button 118, and drum 117, respectively, in the embodiment shown in FIGS. 3-5.
 Thus, Møller anticipated claim 56 of the '486 patent.

 '486 Patent [57.]
-The clutch of "A bottom 19 in a deep cup shaped element, which has a claim 51, wherein said tubular part 20 fitting into the dose setting drum 17 and clutch is positioned encompassing the gearbox 9, forms an injection button. within an open proximal Coupling means between the dose setting drum 17 and end of said dial member the cup shaped element ensures that rotation of the dose and located adjacent a setting drum 17 is transmitted to the cup shaped distal end of said dose element.
-Further the inner wall of the tubular part 20 knob and operatively has longitudinal recesses 22 engaged by protrusions 23 coupled to said dose on the gearbox 9 so that rotation of the dose setting knob, and wherein said drum 17 via the cup shaped element is transmitted to the dial member extends gearbox 9."
-EX1015, ¶26. circumferentially around at least a portion of said clutch.
+The clutch of claim "A bottom 19 in a deep cup shaped element, which has a 51, wherein said clutch is tubular part 20 fitting into the dose setting drum 17 and positioned within an encompassing the gearbox 9, forms an injection button. open proximal end of Coupling means between the dose setting drum 17 and said dial member and the cup shaped element ensures that rotation of the dose located adjacent a distal setting drum 17 is transmitted to the cup shaped element. end of said dose knob Further the inner wall of the tubular part 20 has and operatively coupled longitudinal recesses 22 engaged by protrusions 23 on the to said dose knob, and gearbox 9 so that rotation of the dose setting drum 17 via wherein said dial the cup shaped element is transmitted to the gearbox 9." member extends EX1015, ¶26. circumferentially around at least a portion of said to the coupling 21 the cup shaped element will follow the rotation of the dose-setting drum 17 and will be lifted with this drum up from the end of the housing 1."
+Id, ¶29.